WintermelonC/WintermelonC_Docs/docs/zju/compulsory_courses/computer_organization/theory/ch4.md

         (3) 答案原文：Because adding a multiply instruction will remove 5% of the instructions, the cycle time can grow to as much as 950/(0.95) = 1000.
 Thus, the time for the ALU can increase by up to 50 (from 200 to 250).

         > 暂时没看懂

+???+ question "课本 4.11"

+    Examine the difficulty of adding a proposed lwi.d rd, rs1, rs2 (“Load With Increment”) instruction to RISC-V.

+    Interpretation: Reg[rd]=Mem[Reg[rs1]+Reg[rs2]]

+    (1) Which new functional blocks (if any) do we need for this instruction?

+    (2) Which existing functional blocks (if any) require modification?

+    (3) Which new data paths (if any) do we need for this instruction?

+    (4) What new signals do we need (if any) from the control unit to support this instruction?

+    ??? success "答案"

+        (1) No new functional blocks are needed.

+        ---

+        (2) Only the control unit needs modification.

+        ---

+        (3) No new data paths are needed.

+        ---

+        (4) No new signals are needed.

 ## 4.5 流水线概述